marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/mclock8.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: MCLOCK8, time, clock ticks, clock ticks

 .. _mclock8:

-.. index:: MCLOCK8

-.. index:: time, clock ticks

-.. index:: clock ticks

 MCLOCK8 --- Time function (64-bit)
 **********************************